Louisville Bus Station: Current station

 In 2021, Greyhound was sold to FlixMobility, the owner of Flixbus.
 However, this did not include any bus stations and later that year, the downtown Greyhound station was sold to LDG Development for $2.8 million with the intention of redeveloping the site for a five-story, 256-apartment affordable housing project.
 In turn, Greyhound proposed moving to a former Hertz location at 4826 Preston Highway near the Louisville Airport.

 However, that did not come to pass, and buses began stopping at 1211 West Broadway on May 2, 2023, without notice.
-This location is located in a strip mall, with orange and white jersey barriers denoting the loading area.
+This location is in a strip mall, with orange and white jersey barriers denoting the loading area.
 The location is meant to be temporary until a move to Preston Highway can take place.
 On May 6, 2024, demolition of the 1970 station began.